Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Introduction

+However, in the above-mentioned progress on the SS construction, there is no attempt to mimic the phase transition with two conservation charges, i.e., the phase transition described by Gibbs construction.
+For Gibbs construction, there should be two discontinuities in the SS as a function of density, and SS is not vanishing between these two discontinuities.
+Some examples of such SS can be found in Fig.4 of Ref.~\cite{Han:2019bub} and Fig.6 of Ref.~\cite{Jaikumar:2021jbw}.

-In this Letter, we propose a scheme to determine the hadron--quark phase transition region via astronomical observations.
-The starting point of our scheme is constructing the speed of sound in the matter and the EoS with well established approaches for hadron matter and quark matter separately.
-The construction takes the baryon chemical potentials which correspond to the beginning and the ending of the phase transition as parameters.
-With the mass, the radius and the tidal deformability of neutron stars being taken as calibrations to exclude the inappropriate parameters, we propose the possible baryon chemical potential range for the hadron-quark phase transition to happen in cold dense matter.
+We then in this paper develop a scheme to construct the SS and the EoS of the matter involving hadron-quark phase transition and two conservation charges, and make use of them to calculate the properties of compact stars.
+The construction takes the baryon chemical potential (density) as the parameter to label the phase transition.
+In this way, the uncertainties of hadron and quark approaches in phase transition region can be absorbed into the uncertainties of the phase transition chemical potential.
+With the mass, the radius and the tidal deformability of the stars being taken as calibrations to exclude the inappropriate parameters, we extract then the most probable baryon chemical potential region for the hadron-quark phase transition to happen in the cold dense matter with two conservation charges.

-{\bf \it Construction of the Complete EoS:} As known, the hadron matter and the quark matter are usually described via different approaches.
-For the hadron matter, we adopt the relativistic mean field theory with TW-99 parameterization~\cite{Typel:1999NPA,Bai:2018PRD}, and for the quark matter, we adopt the Dyson-Schwinger equation approach with parameter $\alpha=2$~\cite{Chen:2011PRD,Bai:2018PRD}.
-By implementing the Gibbs construction scheme~\cite{Glendenning:2000}, we deduce the EoS $p(\varepsilon)$ for the hybrid star matter, and the speed of sound is simply $c_{s}^{2}=(\partial p/\partial\varepsilon)$.
+The paper is organized as follows.
+In Sec.~\ref{sec:construction}, we describe our new method to construct the EoS of the cold compact star matter involving the hadron-quark phase transition, where in Sec.~\ref{sec:1stOrderPT}, we introduce the basic feature of the phase transitions with two conservation charges, and talk about the necessity to develop a new construction scheme in Sec.~\ref{sec:OldConstruction}.
+The detail of our new construction scheme is described in Sec.~\ref{sec:SoundSpeedConstruction}.
+In Sec.~\ref{sec:numerical}, we implement our proposed construction to calculate the property of compact star, and take the astronomical observations to constrain the EoS of the matter as well as the possible range for the phase transition to take place.
+In Sec.~\ref{sec:sum}, we give a summary and remark.